navgurukul/newton/dataTypes/type-conversion/user-input-type-conversion.md

 If we do print `number1` in the `python shell`, then whatever value we have entered, will be printed.

-# `Type Conversion of User inputs`
+## `Type Conversion of User Inputs`

 Whenever we take user input from `input` to a variable it is in the `string` type.
 Meaning, whatever the user puts in, `raw_input` makes it a `string`.
 ```python
 number2 = input("Enter a number ")
 ```
-Here the data type of `number2` will be string.
+Here the data type of `number2` will be `string`.
 Whenever we take the value of a variable as input from `input`, that value is in the form of a `string`.
 If the user has to input a number, it will also be in the form of a `string`.

 ```python
 print (type(number2))
 ```

 Like if here we entered 25 then `number2` would contain "25".
 Any value that has `quotes` in front of it is a `string`.
-To convert it to `integer` we have to use `int()`.
+To convert it to `  INTEGER` we have to use `int()`.

 ```python
 number3 = int(number2)